VomeshAtukuri/JPMC-Task3/README.md

-# JPMC-Task3
+# JPMC Task 3
-Display data visually for traders
+Starter repo for task 3 of JPMC's Forage program